 Hamstring Tendonitis – Proximal

-Proximal hamstring tendonitis is a common problem that can be successfully treated using focused soundwaves with ultrasound guidance during treatment, to stimulate a healing response - lithotripsy shockwaves’ higher energy content helps increase blood vessel formation and collagen creation in the treated areas, as well as having a pain relieving effect.
+Proximal hamstring tendonitis is a common problem that can be successfully treated using focused shockwaves with ultrasound guidance during treatment, to stimulate a healing response - lithotripsy shockwaves’ higher energy content helps increase blood vessel formation and collagen creation in the treated areas, as well as having a pain relieving effect.

 Patients will usually experience a gradual decrease in pain over a period of around 10 weeks following treatment.

 We usually require an x-ray to have been performed prior to treatment.
 This is to check that there are no other bony or soft tissue problems that may be causing the pain.

 Proximal hamstring tendinopathy is also referred to as hamstring origin tendinopathy or high hamstring tendinopathy.

 With activities such as sprinting, lunges, hill running or hurdles, the hamstring needs to contract or lengthen when the hip is in flexion.
 This can lead to a higher tensile and compressive load at the tendon insertion.
 If this continues over a period of time or with improper technique, an inflammatory response occurs as the body’s self-protective mechanisms come into play.